andrejfox/DMailer/Readme.md

 We'll skip the verification since it takes up to two or three days.
 ![continue1](./pictures/image20.png)

-After you click Continue, you'll see your Google Cloud app asking for some permissions.We need to select Continue here as well.
+After you click Continue, you'll see your Google Cloud app asking for some permissions.
+We need to select Continue here as well.
 This will allow us to do any mail operations from our test account via the Gmail API.
 ![continue2](./pictures/image21.png)

 Finally, you should be redirected back to the playground.